 =IMPORTRANGE(“sheet (primary) share link”,”share sheet name!share range start column: share range end column

 In our example, we inserted the following URL and press Enter once you complete.
-In this function, the URL is the same that we got is Step 2, Summary is the tab or sheet name from Primary Google Spread Sheet, and A & F are the cell ranges that you want to share.
+In this function, the URL is the same that we got in Step 2, Summary is the tab or sheet name from Primary Google Spread Sheet, and A & F are the cell ranges that you want to share.
 Don’t forget to insert the ‘!’ after sheet name and ‘:’ between row letters in the function.

 Now you will see on A2 “#REF! and hover your cursor on top of it and click Allow Access.
 The secondary sheet will import the values now from primary Google Spread Sheet specified tab/sheet.

-This trick will import only the values from primary sheet.
+This trick will import only the values from the primary sheet.
 You have to take care the styling and renaming of the secondary sheet as per your requirement.

 Step 5: Provide your members’ limited access to new Google sheet